 Lars Saabye Christensen

-Lars Saabye Christensen is a gifted storyteller, a narrator who is imaginative yet down to earth.
-Born on 21 September 1953 in Oslo, he is half Danish and holds both Norwegian and Danish citizenship.
-Raised in the Skillebekk neighborhood of Oslo, he spent many years in Sortland Municipality in northern Norway; both places play a major role in his work.
-Currently, he lives in Blindern, the university district of Oslo.
+Lars Saabye Christensen is a Norwegian / Danish author, born on 21 September 1953 in Oslo.
+Saabye Christensen was raised in the Skillebekk neighbourhood of Oslo, but lived for many years in the Sortland Municipality in northern Norway; both places play a major role in his work.
+He currently resides in Blindern, the university district of Oslo.

-In addition to writing, Saabye Christensen has a passion for music.
-He has written several songs for Norwegian blues singer Kare Virud, participated in his performances by reciting them, and his voice appears on one of Virud's albums, La cicatriz azul.
+Aside from writing, Christensen has a deep passion for music.
+He has written several songs for the Norwegian blues singer Kare Virud, participated in performances by reciting his lyrics, and his voice is featured on one of Virud's albums, called La cicatriz azul.

 Are you sure you want to delete this?